top of page

 • Responsibilities of each party

-These agreements are commonly used for:
+Loan agreements are commonly used for:

 • Personal loans

-• Private lender loans
+• Private lender agreements

 • Business financing